User Perceptions vs. Proxy LLM Judges: Privacy and Helpfulness in LLM Responses to Privacy-Sensitive Scenarios: Conclusion and Discussion

-\paragraph{Involving users in the evaluations of LLM-generated content} Our findings indicate that proxy LLMs are poor stand-ins for users in the types of scenarios we studied.
-Across scenarios, proxy LLMs produced a narrow band of evaluations over repeated runs, whereas participants expressed a more diverse range of judgements.
-This divergence suggests that the common practice of relying on proxy LLMs to assess LLM-generated content is inadequate, particularly for privacy and utility decisions where individual differences matter.
-In line with prior work advocating human-centered evaluations~\cite{li_human-centered_2024,wu_estimating_2025,zhang_can_2024}, we argue that human evaluations should remain a key component in assessing LLM-generated content.
+\paragraph{Involving users in the evaluations of LLM-generated content} This divergence between participants' evaluations and proxy LLMs' judgments suggests that the common practice of relying on proxy LLMs to assess LLM-generated content is inadequate, particularly for privacy and utility decisions where individual users' differences matter.
+In line with prior work advocating human-centered evaluations~\cite{li_human-centered_2024,meisenbacher_llm_2025,wu_estimating_2025,zhang_can_2024}, we suggest that human evaluations should be a key component in assessing LLM-generated content.

-\paragraph{Improving proxy LLMs' capability} We identify two complementary directions for future work.
-First, improve proxy LLMs' capability to better approximate the broad range of human judgements.
-Prior work has typically configured proxy LLMs to produce deterministic outputs (e.g., temperature = 0) and collapsed evaluations to a single statistic (e.g., a leakage rate).
-Our results show that, while proxy LLMs are less variable than humans, they still produce differing evaluations for up to 55\% of scenarios.
-Researchers should characterize and report this range and compare it with the range of human opinions.
-Future work could explore ways to expand proxy LLMs' range of evaluations of privacy and utility, potentially through training, prompting, adjusting model settings (e.g., temperature), or other inference-time techniques, to better reflect the diversity in human perceptions.